 The District of Columbia neighborhood with the most historical markers listed in this database is Navy Yard, with 165 of them.
 It is followed by The National Mall with 145 markers.
 For the ZIP Code with the most markers it’s 20003 at the top of the list with 191 markers in its delivery area.
 (ZIP Code 20003 is assigned to Washington DC.)
 It is followed closely by ZIP Code 20002 with 176 markers.
 (20002 is assigned to Washington DC.)In Navy Yard, the first marker added to the database from there, Swift Boat PCF1, was added June 28, 2008.
 It was erected in 1998.
 The last one submitted was uploaded on March 21, 2020, and is titled Flight Path.
 The earliest marker erected in Navy Yard that we have listed was erected in 1974.
 It was Washington Navy Yard Chapel on August 24, 2008.

 And finally the first, last, and oldest markers from The National Mall.
 The first: Lock Keeper’s House, was added March 28, 2006.
 It had been erected in 1928.
-The last: Live Oaks: A Gathering Place added on December 7, 2019.
+The last: Anise hyssop added on January 9, 2021.
+It had been erected in 2019.
 The earliest marker erected was erected in 1856: Andrew Jackson Downing, added on July 6, 2008.

 Then there are federal government agencies that put up historical markers.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.